Cyber Safety and Social Networking

 Cell Phone: Location Tracking and Sharing

-These three PDFs provide excellent information about how smartphones can be used by abusers to stalk their victims.
-These PDFs are found at Technology Safety website.
+These three resources provide excellent information about how smartphones can be used by abusers to stalk their victims.
+They are found at Technology Safety website.

 This safety checklist is from Australia so the telephone number for SafeSteps and the names of government agencies will not apply if you live in another country.